Understanding Power of Attorney for Property Sales

 Can You Sell Your Parents’ House If You Have Power of Attorney?

 If you do these things, you can legally and smoothly sell your parents’ house.
-You will also be able to fulfill all of your power of attorney duties in Baltimore, MD.
+You will also be able to fulfill all your power of attorney duties in Baltimore, MD.

 Do You Need a Lawyer to Sell a House in Maryland?